-Together with the Housekeeping from HIS, there is also an engineering mode that allows instrument health monitoring and fault diagnosis to ensure that the sensor is maintained in optimum configuration.
+Table 2: Suggested names for HIS operational modes for inclusion into SOOP Kitchen.

 SWA L0 Data

 The data described above are returned in individual CCSDS packets.
 Once on the ground, these packets are decommutated and uncompressed to form the L0 raw data packets.
 These files are still in ccsds format and are saved in binary format.